hanabi/hanabi.github.io/README.md

 ![Triple Bluff](img/triple_bluff.png)

 * In this screenshot, if Zealousy blind-played a red 2 from newest AND the focus of the initial clue was red 4, then it would be a *Triple Two-Thirds Bluff* instead of a *Triple Bluff*.

-### The Bad Touch Double Bluff & The Bad Touch Double Half Bluff (for 3's)

-* Following from the *Bad Touch Double Finesse* convention, it is also possible to *Bad Touch Double Bluff* or *Bad Touch Double Half Bluff* in order to get unrelated cards played from *Finesse Position*.

 ### The Good Touch Bluff